emersonmde/anchor-chain/README.md

 suggestions for improvements, or would like to contribute new features, please open an issue or submit a pull request on the
 [GitHub repository](https://github.com/emersonmde/anchor-chain).

-## TODO

-While Anchor Chain is usable today, it's still a work in progress.
-Below are a list of future features that are planned for the 1.0 release:

-- Support for Mistral through AWS Bedrock
-- Support for Ollama REST API
-- Add error handling strategy that will use a backup model if the primary fails

-Other potential features for future releases:

-- Add feature flag for Askama to support statically typed prompts
-- Create a node to categorize and log input for better input observability
-- Output validation node that can attempt to fix unexpected or incomplete outputs
-- Support for [rustformers/llm](https://github.com/rustformers/llm) to utilize local models

 ## License